bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 PID: 5
 ```

-No "Clean shutdown" message is written, when stopping the container:
+No "Clean shutdown" message when container is stopped:

 ```console
 $ docker stop demo
 $ _
 ```

-The reason is that instead of our program, the shell script `docker-entrypoint.sh` has been assigned to PID 1, which received the SIGTERM signal from Docker.
+The reason for that is, instead of our program, the shell script `docker-entrypoint.sh` has been assigned to PID 1, which received the SIGTERM signal from the container manager.

 Executing `cat /proc/1/cmdline` in the container confirms this (`ps` command is missing in the container):